chawkibenjmeaa/Owl-Watch-pcd/README.md

-Got it — here’s the final **Markdown version** (not YAML) that you can directly copy and paste into your `README.md` file on GitHub:

----

 # 🦉 Owl Watch PCD – AI-Powered Parental Control System

 **Owl Watch PCD** is a cross-platform parental control app using **Flutter**, **Django**, **Kotlin**, and **Firebase** to help parents monitor and manage their children's device usage.
 It features real-time screenshot capture, app usage tracking, password-protected app locking, and AI-powered content analysis.